 Action upon discontinuance of use; removal.

-Where a special use permit and/or site plan is required for solar energy equipment, solar thermal systems, farms and plants, they are required to be renewed every five years for a maximum permitted life of 15 years, or the equipment has not been in operation for a period of four months, at which time the equipment, system, farm or plant shall be decommissioned as provided herein.
+Where a special use permit and/or site plan is required for solar energy equipment, solar thermal systems, farms and plants, they are required to be renewed every five years for a maximum permitted life of 20 years; or at such time as the equipment has not been in operation for a period of four months, the equipment, system, farm or plant shall be decommissioned as provided herein.

-The applicant shall submit to the Board a letter of intent committing the land owner, and his/her successors in interest, to notify the Director of Building and Planning within 30 days of the discontinuance of use of the solar energy equipment.
+The applicant shall submit to the Board a letter of intent committing the landowner, and his/her successors in interest, to notify the Director of Building and Planning within 30 days of the discontinuance of use of the solar energy equipment.
 This letter shall be filed with the Director of Building and Planning prior to issuance of a building permit (assuming the solar energy equipment tower is approved according to this chapter).
 Inoperative or unused solar energy equipment and accessory structures shall be removed from any site within four months of such notification.
-Failure to notify and/or to remove the inoperative or unused solar energy equipment in accordance with these regulations shall be a violation of this chapter and shall be punishable according to Article XVIII of the Town of Stillwater Zoning Code (Chapter 210 of the Stillwater Town Code).
-The Planning Board shall also require the submission of a letter of credit guaranteeing the removal of said equipment in the amount of $1,000 per 100 square feet of equipment surface area, to be increased by 10% at each five-year renewal, to be used in the event that the property owner fails to remove the solar energy equipment within four months of it becoming inoperative or unused.
+Failure to notify and/or to remove the inoperative or unused solar energy equipment in accordance with these regulations shall be a violation of this chapter and shall be punishable according to § 81-17 of the Town Code and Article XVIII of the Town of Stillwater Zoning Code (Chapter 210 of the Stillwater Town Code).
+The Planning Board shall also require the submission of a letter of credit guaranteeing the removal of said equipment as a condition of approval.
+To determine the LOC amount, the applicant must submit an estimate on a qualified contractor's letterhead of the cost to remove the proposed equipment and remediate any potential residuals on the property at the current rate.
+The Department of Building, Planning, and Development will review the estimate and approve, disapprove, or approve with revisions.
+The letter of credit amount shall be increased by 10% at each five-year renewal, to be used in the event that the property owner fails to remove the solar energy equipment within four months of it becoming inoperative or unused.